 - By Federal Regulation, food manufacturers do not need to tell you if their vegetable oil comes from soy, wheat, or peanuts.

-Consequently, to avoid soy, use Ceela’s Gluten Soy Nut Dairy Cruelty Free Vegan Skin Care.
-Most of all do not eat processed foods in the United States.
+Therefore, to avoid soy, use Ceela’s Gluten, Soy, Nut, Dairy, and Cruelty-Free, Vegan Skin Care.
+Most of all, do not eat processed foods in the United States.

 Furthermore, physicians now have proof that milk on skin can make you unable to drink milk safely.
-In conclusion, never put common allergen or corn containing creams on itching, red skin.
+Consequently, never put common allergen or corn containing creams on itching, red skin.